tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Expert Review {{!RFC8126}}.
 Experts are requested to ensure that defined keys do not overlap in names or semantics, and have clear format definitions.
 The reference and notes fields MAY be empty.

+## New PvD Proxy Destination Rule Registry {#proxy-info-iana}

+IANA is requested to create a new registry "Proxy Destination Rule PvD Keys", within the "Provisioning Domains (PvDs)" registry page.
+This new registry reserves JSON keys for use in sub-dictionaries under the `proxy-match` and `proxy-exclude` key.
+The initial contents of this registry are given in {{destinations}}.

+New assignments in the "Proxy Destination Rule PvD Keys" registry will be administered by IANA through Expert Review {{!RFC8126}}.
+Experts are requested to ensure that defined keys do not overlap in names or semantics.